 As budgets towards influencer marketing grow, so does scrutiny from senior management.
 If you want to keep getting funding for your programs, you’ll need to prove how influencer marketing is contributing to ROI, and that starts with the beginning of your campaigns.

-We’ve developed a separated White Paper that dives into 25 different ways you can measure influencer marketing in 2018.
+We’ve developed a separate White Paper that dives into 25 different ways you can measure influencer marketing.
 Everything from vanity metrics like impressions and engagements, to purchase indicators like conversion tracking and sales lift is broken down to help you develop campaigns that not only create real, meaningful relationships with your target audience but prove sales attribution.

 Digital Marketing Guidelines for Alcohol Brands

-We recommend brands apply the applicable self-imposed alcohol marketing guidelines to their influencer campaigns.
-Below we’ve included the full version of each current guideline available for you to download below.
+We recommend brands apply the applicable industry-directed alcohol marketing guidelines to their influencer campaigns.
+Below we’ve highlighted many of the common basic principles across each, and for your convenience, here are the full versions of the current Beer, Spirits, and Wine Guidelines.

 Phase 2: Identifying Influencers